alpiepho/slide_puzzle/README.md

 Run it here: [https://alpiepho.github.io/slide_puzzle/](https://alpiepho.github.io/slide_puzzle/)

-Optionally, load as PWA to yout phone.
+Optionally, load as PWA to you phone.
 On IOS Safari, look for middle up botton, then "Add to Home Screen".
-Similar for Android.
-(TBD clearer instructions)
+Similar for Android Chrome Browser.

 ## Feature Changes